Wild wreck caught on camera in Salem, NH as car slams into guardrail, bursts into flames

 Both were taken to a hospital with broken backs.

-Rivera says it was a miracle that no other cars were hit.
+Rivera now saying he believes it was a miracle that no other cars were hit.

 “Luckily no one was crossing the road.
 If not, it would have been a lot worse,” he said.